jorishr/notes-on-javascript/object_oriented_programming/principles.md

 	'_privateData': []
 }
 ```
-Seperating the internal implementation from the external interface is called encapsulation.Public properties and methods can easily be get/set from the outside to any value.
+Separating the internal implementation from the external interface is called encapsulation.Public properties and methods can easily be get/set from the outside to any value.
 The distinction is not enforced by Javascript itself but it is a good guideline for writing code.

 The importance of encapsulation:
 - prevent users from modifying core functionality